Digimorph, An NSF Digital Library at UT Austin, Texas

 American Museum of Natural History (AMNH 95105)

-Publication Date: 05 December 2003
+Publication Date: 05 Dec 2003

 ITIS TNS Google MSN

 Bradypus variegatus is one of just a handful of extant sloth species.
 The three-toed sloth, as it is commonly called, has small eyes, unnoticeable ears, and forelimbs that are about one and a half times longer then its hind limbs, giving this mammal a comic appeal.
-The short, blunt tail, which according to Nowak (1991) resembles 'an amputated limb', can only add to this species' curious appearance.
-Adults generally reach a length of 413 to 700 mm and attain weights between 2.25 and 5.5 kg (Nowak 1991).
+The short, blunt tail, which according to Nowak (1991) resembles 'an amputated limb,' can only add to this species' curious appearance.
+Adults generally reach a length of 413 to 700 mm and attain weights between 2.25 and 5.5 kg (Nowak, 1991).

 The coat of Bradypus consists of two types of hair, the first a short fine fur and the other long, thick guard hairs that are grooved and appear to encourage algal growth.
-As with Choleopus, Nowak (1991) suspects that the algae provides camouflage to the sloth as well as nutrients.
+As with Choloepus, Nowak (1991) suspects that the algae provides camouflage to the sloth as well as nutrients.

-Species in the genus Bradypus belong to the family Bradypodidae, which at one time included Choleopus, but is now restricted to three-toed sloths.
-This family can be diagnosed by cranial characteristics, including a short rostrum, dorso-ventrally flattened skull, tympanic bullae, mandibles with conspicuous coronoid processes, a jugal ending posteriorly in long, flared ventral and dorsal processes, and a condyloid process that is longer than it is wide.
-Additionally, the pterygoids do not meet at the midline(Anderson and Jones 1984).
-The simple, peg-like teeth are very similar in structure to those of the family Megalonychidae (two-toed sloths and ground sloths) in that they are composed of a central core of vasodentine that is wrapped by a thin layer of dentine and then a thick outer layer of cement (Anderson and Jones 1984).
+Species of Bradypus belong to Bradypodidae, which at one time included Choloepus, but is now restricted to three-toed sloths.
+This clade can be diagnosed by cranial characteristics, including a short rostrum, dorso-ventrally flattened skull, tympanic bullae, mandibles with conspicuous coronoid processes, a jugal ending posteriorly in long, flared ventral and dorsal processes, and a condyloid process that is longer than it is wide.
+Additionally, the pterygoids do not meet at the midline (Anderson and Jones, 1984).
+The simple, peg-like teeth are very similar in structure to those of the family Megalonychidae (two-toed sloths and ground sloths) in that they are composed of a central core of vasodentine that is wrapped by a thin layer of dentine and then a thick outer layer of cement (Anderson and Jones, 1984).
 The teeth are also continuously growing.
-In contrast to megalonychids, bradypodids have very small or even absent anterior maxillary teeth (caniniforms) and when present, there is no gap separating them from molariform elements (Anderson and Jones 1984).
+In contrast to megalonychids, bradypodids have very small or even absent anterior maxillary teeth (caniniforms) and when present, there is no gap separating them from molariform elements (Anderson and Jones, 1984).
 The dental formula is 5/4.

-Post-cranial characteristics of Bradypus include hands and feet with three toes each, the digits tightly bound up until the strongly recurved claws, 18-27 thoracolumbar vertebrae, and 8 or 9 cervical vertebrae (Anderson and Jones 1984).
+Post-cranial characteristics of Bradypus include hands and feet with three toes each, the digits tightly bound up until the strongly recurved claws, 18-27 thoracolumbar vertebrae, and 8 or 9 cervical vertebrae (Anderson and Jones, 1984).
 They also lack a third trochanter and entepicondylar foramen.
 The extra cervical vertebrae give Bradypus increased flexibility, allowing the sloth to turn its head 270 degrees, or nearly three-quarters of the way around!

 About the Species